priyapadma123/Data-Science---Internship-Test/1_Agent/README.md

 - "Which products are close to running out of stock relative to opening stock?"
 - "What's the total value of all inventory currently on hand?"
 - "List products where units sold is more than half the opening stock."

-  a notebook.
-- **Why two separate tools instead of one**: keeps the agent's reasoning explicit — it has to decide "is this a math/data question or a knowledge/definition question?" rather than mixing concerns in one do-everything tool.